 Fee: Free – no registration fee.
 Funding will be available to help with travel costs for early career researchers and PhD students who wish to attend.

 To register: Registration details t.b.a.
-Follow us on twitter @GAMOnetwork or join our mailing list to stay up to date and make sure you don’t miss out.
+In the meantime, you can email David Ellis to let him know you're interested: email@example.com You can also follow us on twitter @GAMOnetwork or join our mailing list to stay up to date and make sure you don’t miss out.

 Primary care remains a key point of contact for patients who are suffering from the effects of a sedentary lifestyle (e.g., cardiovascular problems), or who have complex needs with varying degrees of comorbidity (e.g., obesity and diabetes).
 This presents a challenging environment for the design of wearable technology.
 As part of their GetAMoveOn ‘thinkpiece’, the workshop organisers, David Ellis and Lukasz Piwek, considered how future wearable interventions might be improved or re-designed from the ground up in order to maximise their success rate.
 They proposed trialling a practitioner-based approach to help inform thinking about how wearable technologies might best serve specific domains in health or occupational settings.
 This workshop will be an interdisciplinary meeting to kick-start that process, by facilitating networking and collaboration between groups developing technologies and those within NHS primary care.

 The goal is a frank and open exchange of ideas and concerns, leading to rapid development of innovative solutions, to lay the foundations for developing a funding proposal to design and build future technologies that aim to get patients moving more frequently.